jorgenschaefer/elpy/docs/ide.rst

    Send the current buffer or region to the profiler and display the result with ``elpy-profile-visualizer``.
    The default visualizer is `snakeviz`_, a browser-based graphical profile viewer that can be installed with `pip install snakeviz`.
+RunSnakeRun (Python-2 only GTK GUI) and pyprof2calltree (uses QCacheGrind or KCacheGrind for display) are supported alternatives and can be similarly installed with pip.
 .. _snakeviz: https://jiffyclub.github.io/snakeviz/